 One might wonder about the most difficult Putnam problems over the years.
 By design, the 5th and 6th problems in each session tend to be more difficult than the others but time also is a factor with the last two problems.
 Using data from 1974-2013, the only problems for which no one in the top 200 received a positive score were A6 on the 1979 exam and B6 on the 2011 exam.
 These two problems are reproduced in the Appendix II.
 In 1999 for both B4 and B5 only a single person in the top 200 (approximately) received a positive score.
 In each instance the score was two.
 In 1980, there was only one person among the top 200 who received an 8 or more on problems B5 and one person who received a score or 8 or more on B6.
 In 1982 no one in the top 200 scored a 7 or more on A6.
 In 1993 only one person in the top 200 scored an 8 or more on A6 and only 2 received an 8 or more on B6.
-In 2011 only one person in the top 200 scored a positive score on A5 and B6 combined.
-In 2011 181 people out of the top 200 left A5 blank.
-There are a few anomalies such as in 1988 when 59 of the top 200 received 10 points for A6 and 38 received 10 points on B6.
+In 2011 only one person in the top 200 scored an 8 or more on A6 and so received an 8 or more on B6.
+In 2011 the top 200 scored an 8 or more on A6 and secret or a few anomalies such as in 1988 when 59 of the top 200 received 10 points for A6 and 38 received 10 points on B6.
 The strangest year was 1974 when only one person in the top 200 received 9 or 10 on B1 and only one received 9 or 10 on B2 but 34 received 9 or 10 on B6.

 2. TEAM PERFORMANCE.
 By a wide margin, Harvard has the best record in the Putnam competition.
 Through 2013, Harvard has won the team competition twenty-nine times, while its closest rival for team titles, Caltech, has won the team title ten times.
 MIT is in third place with seven titles with three of these coming since 2003.
 Tied for fourth place with four team titles each are Washington University and the University of Toronto.
 All four of Toronto's team titles occurred in the first six years of the competition.
 Toronto might have won all of the first six competitions except for the fact that it chose to disqualify itself in 1939 and 1941 because the Toronto mathematics department had prepared the questions.
-Starting with the fifth competition the questions have been prepared by a committee selected from different schools rather than having the department of the winning team of the previous competition prepare them.
-This meant that the winner of the previous year would not have to disqualify itself.
+Starting with the fifth competition the questions have been prepared by a committee selected from different schools rather than having the department of the previous year would not have to disqualify itself.
 Curiously, the Harvard team did not place in the top five in the first six competitions, but it has placed in the top five in fifty-eight of the seventy-four competitions held through 2013.
 During the first twenty competitions (1938-1959), the New York institutions Brooklyn